tillmzw/cos/content/locations/argynvostholt.md

 description: An abandoned mansion
 ---

 Argynvostholt was once a bastion of resistance against Lord Strahd and his army.
-It was the seat of Lord Argynvost and his noble knights.
+It was the seat of {{% mdref argynvost "Lord Argynvost" %}} and his noble knights.
 They were ultimatively defeated by the evil vampire.